rsundqvist/id-translation/README.md

 pip install -U id-translation
 ```

-This is the preferred method to install ``id-translation``, as it will always install the
+This is the preferred method to install `id-translation`, as it will always install the
 most recent stable release.

-If you don't have [pip] installed, this [Python installation guide] can guide
-you through the process.

 # License
 [MIT](LICENSE.md)